thaihv/land-valuation/README.md

+Repository created to
-For test datamodel of land valuation
+- Verify datamodel of property valuation information system
+- Prototype services in term of tech and architecture